Research Participant Information

 If you need to complete a research participation requirement for Introductory Psychology, please read all of the following carefully.

-As of the fall 2013 semester, Introductory Psychology students have been required to fulfill a research participation requirement either by participating in research or completing an equivalent alternative assignment.
-The research participation requirement is that Introductory Psychology students participate in two one-hour studies (or one two-hour study, if offered).
+Introductory Psychology students are required to fulfill a research participation requirement either by participating in research or completing an equivalent alternative assignment.
+The research participation requirement is that Introductory Psychology students participate in two half-hour studies (or one one-hour study, if offered).
 This does not include travel time (studies are conducted on campus).
 All of the research projects that will be available to you are approved by the Marist College Institutional Review Board (IRB) and coordinated through the Psychology Department via the Sona system.
 The Sona system is online and can be accessed from anywhere, including your phone, although it is recommended that you use a browser no more than 2 years old when you log in.
 Information about how to sign up for an account in Sona is below.
-You should know that Sona refers to your hours of research participation as "credits."
+You should know that Sona refers to each half-hour of research participation as a "credit."
 This kind of "credit" is NOT the same as an academic credit (you get those from passing college courses; for example, PSYC101L is a 3-credit course).

 Most of the information below is about how to sign up to be a research participant.
 It is important that you read all of this thoroughly because you are responsible for abiding by all of the policies articulated here.